mariannazhang/PowerPoint-auto-coding/readme.md

 - If the Excel file did not update, or if a button that should have done something didn't do something, check your code for errors.
 - If the Excel file is locked for editing when you open it, force quit Excel from Task Manager and check your code for errors.

-If you're stuck, here are some resources.
-Most info online is about Excel, but it will usually transfer with minor tweaks (worksheet -> slide, etc)
+If you're stuck, here are some VBA resources.
+Most info online is about Excel, but it will usually transfer with minor tweaks.
 - Google "VBA" and whatever you're stuck on.
 - [Microsoft Office VBA documentation](https://docs.microsoft.com/en-us/office/vba/api/overview/powerpoint)
 - On scripting dictionary specifically: [Microsoft documentation on the Dictionary object](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/dictionary-object), [Excel VBA Dictionary](https://excelmacromastery.com/vba-dictionary), [dictionary vs collection vs array](https://stackoverflow.com/questions/32479842/comparison-of-dictionary-collections-and-arrays)